JeliPenguin/Wheel-Odometry-And-PID-Control/README.md

 ## Overview

 This repository contains MATLAB code for simulating a differential drive robot with obstacle avoidance capabilities.
-The coursework tasks involve estimating wheel radii and distances between wheels to perform wheel odometry, and implementing various controllers to navigate around obstacles.
-For details please see `COMP0128__Robotic_Control_Theory_and_Systems_CW1.pdf`.
+The coursework tasks involve estimating wheel radii and distances between wheels to perform wheel odometry and implementing various controllers to navigate around obstacles.
+For details please see `Coursework1.pdf`.
+We have also written an in-depth report for our findings in `COMP0128__Robotic_Control_Theory_and_Systems_CW1.pdf`

 ## Installation